kselnaag/shortlink/README.md

   - JSON logger
   - file + env config
 - `Use Cases`
+  - get healthcheck
-  - send html UI
+  - get html UI
   - redirect from short link to long link
-  - get the short link if you have a long link
+  - search the short link if you have a long link
-  - get the long link if you have a short link
+  - search the long link if you have a short link
   - get ALL link pairs presented in db
   - check if long link HTTP available
 - `Domain Rules`